edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-MessageBus.md

 All the default services (Core Data, App Service Rules, Device Virtual, Kuiper, etc.) that utilize the `MessageBus` are configured out of the box to connect securely.

-Additional add-on services that require `Secure MessageBus` access (App and/or Device services) need to follow the steps outline in the [Configuring Add-On Services for Security](Ch-Configuring-Add-On-Services.md) section.
+Additional add-on services that require `Secure MessageBus` access (App and/or Device services) need to follow the steps outline in the section [Configure the API gateway access route for add-on service](Ch-Configuring-Add-On-Services.md#Configure-the-API-gateway-access-route-for-add-on-service) of [Configuring Add-On Services for Security](Ch-Configuring-Add-On-Services.md) documentation.

 !!!
 Note
      `Secure MQTT MessageBus` capability does not exist .
 This will be a future enhancement.